-One way you don’t want to wake up is in a state of sleep paralysis.
+Those experiencing sleep paralysis describe vivid hallucinations, often involving demons and evil spirits.
+Indeed, one way you don’t want to wake up is in a state of sleep paralysis.
 If you can even call it waking up.
 It’s like you’re caught in a grey zone, where your mind is wide awake, but your body is still fast asleep.
 You find yourself in a nightmarish reality and there’s no way out.

 An ominous presence

 What was equally terrifying was the fact that I couldn’t do anything about it.
 I tried to move but my muscles wouldn’t obey me.
 I couldn’t get up and run.
 Nor could I turn my head to see what was going on.
 I couldn’t lift so much as a finger to defend myself.
 I couldn’t even scream because I had no voice.
 I could only lie there and do nothing as the specter moved in for the kill.
+I was paralyzed.

 Trying to make sense of it

-In the end I must have fled back into sleep.
+In the end, I must have fled back into sleep.
 When I woke up the next time, I was alone.
 I could use my muscles again and whatever that thing was, it had gone away.
 I tried to make sense of what had happened but absolutely couldn’t.
 In the vacuum that resulted, an occult explanation was creeping up on me.

-In my long fight against the nuclear industry I had come to view it as deeply sinister.
+In my long fight against the nuclear industry, I had come to view it as deeply sinister.
 Also, I was involved with shamanism at the time and open to the existence of a spirit world.
 So I actually wondered if we had awakened some kind of demon that was now seeking me out.

-The enigma of sleep paralysis
+The enigma of sleep paralysis explained

-Worrying about evil spirits sounds silly to me now, but that’s how terrifying and how real the experience felt.
+Worrying about demons and evil spirits sounds silly to me now, but that’s how terrifying and how real the experience felt.
 If I had only known about sleep paralysis, which is an experience that almost one in ten people suffers from and three in ten will have at least once in their lifetime.

 Not enough research has been done on the subject to know exactly what causes sleep paralysis.
 However, it seems to be associated with sleep deprivation, fatigue and severe stress, but also serious mental conditions such as post-traumatic stress syndrome (PTSD), bipolar disorder and schizophrenia.

-Hallucinating in three ways
+Hallucinating in different ways

 A mixed state of consciousness